 Challenge Faulty Thinking

 Depending upon how we think about a challenging situation, we can either increase or decrease the level of stress that we feel.
-Click here for some examples of faulty or distorted thinking and how to challenge it.
+Visit the challenging faulty thinking page for some examples of faulty or distorted thinking and how to challenge it.

 Other Coping Strategies